By targeting a different part of the viral protein, a new type of vaccine could protect against the flu in one shot, with no more annual boosters.

 A research team led by Arup K. Chakraborty of MIT and Daniel Lingwood of the Ragon Institute, used computational models to explore why the immune system focuses on the head of the protein.
 A systematic review he also explored the possibility of "training" the immune system to focus on the "stem" of the protein.

 The result of their work is a vaccine made of nanoparticles coated with flu proteins that do just that.

 In studies of mice with humanized immune systems, researchers have shown that their flu vaccine elicits an antibody response to the protein stem, increasing the chances that they could finally ending the "arms race" between vaccine designers and the ever-evolving virus.

 Once and forever

-“The reason we're excited about this job,” he says Chakraborty, "Is that it is a small step towards developing a flu vaccine that is taken only once or at most a few times, and whose resulting antibody response protects both from various flu and pandemic strains."
+"The reason we're excited about this job," he says Chakraborty, "is that it is a small step towards developing a flu vaccine that is taken only once or a few times, and whose resulting antibody response protects against various flu strains and pandemics."

 It even sounds too good to be true.
 A Vaccine such would be a step forward for the human species equal to that of the colonization of the cosmos, but a terrible blow to the economy of those who annually produce billions of doses of flu vaccine.